Astroyo/Astroyo/README.md

 - 👀 I’m interested in coding.
 - 🐍 I can confidently call myself an expert in python
 - 🌱 I’m currently learning Javascript
-- 📫 You can contact me by adding me on discord, my username is 'astroyo'
+- 📫 You can contact me by adding me on discord, my username is "astroyo"